dspinellis/alexandria3k/_sources/python-eg.rst.txt

 Data source query and database population tasks are performed by creating an object instance associated with the corresponding data source class (e.g. `Crossref` or `Orcid`).
+When done using a data source, call the `close` method on its instance, or use the instance in a `with` block.
 Although many of the examples are based on the Crossref data source, the same principles apply to the other supported data sources.